 - Follow the doctor’s instructions closely for the best possible outcome, and regularly visit for monitoring.
 Many doctors may have extra ultrasounds or tests done to ensure the baby is growing correctly and is more likely to reach a full-term birth.
 Women should make sure to follow their doctor’s instructions to providing a healthier pregnancy from start to finish.
 By going against doctor recommendations, women may be putting their pregnancy at risk.

 - Be honest with your medical history.
 While it may be embarrassing to share medical history, including sexually transmitted diseases, it is essential in ensuring you and your baby get the best possible care and minimize the risks associated with a high-risk pregnancy.
 Being open and honest can help the doctor determine the needs of you and your baby and make appropriate recommendations for care.
 Reducing complications is at the forefront of the doctor’s mind, and by communicating risk factors, women are making it easier for the team to provide the necessary care.

 Are you dealing with a high-risk pregnancy?

 Working with a team of professionals who have you and your child’s best interests at heart is key to feeling confident during the entire pregnancy.
 Contact Drs.
-Jenkins, Falae, and Torres of Jenkins Obstetrics, Gynecology, and Reproductive Medicine today in the Katy, TX area at 855 346 8610.
+Jenkins and Falae of Jenkins Obstetrics, Gynecology, and Reproductive Medicine today in the Katy, TX area at 855 346 8610.
 Our team is always accepting new patients into our practice, which is located at 23535 Kingsland Blvd.